MuseScoreFonts/Leland/README.md

 __Mac__: `/Library/Application Support/SMuFL/Fonts/leland/leland.json`
 __Linux__: `/usr/share/SMuFL/Fonts/leland/leland.json`

 To use the font with other applications, install the .otf font files in your OS in the usual way.
+Note that this font does **not** yet work in Sibelius or Finale as they do not have support for SMuFL fonts.
+(A Sibelius-specific version is in development.)